BrookTsui/BrookTsui.github.io/_pages/interest.md

 Also, quantum matters are potential tools of [quantum simulation](../files/qshep.pdf) for high-energy physics.

+- Topological order:

 It thus reasonable to think the interplay of quantum matters with the prosperous AdS/CMT will play an important role in future physics, and some ideas of CMT, like topological order, *etc*, would benefit HEP in the same way as the SSB.

 # Classical General Relativity & Cosmology

-GR was once my favorite subject, and I secretly believed it must be the perfect theory,

-Dark Matter
+Quote Einstein: "I "

+I found the classical GR, especially the very foucs on the Einstein equation as well as the differential geometry of spacetime are fanscinating.

+By the Einstein equation, I mean the vacuum energy $\Lambda$, or dark energy, the inflation of universe, and dark matter.

+By the geometry aspect, I mean a kind of 'old school' physics which focuses on the spacetime structure and various quantities in curved spacetime, like Penrose diagram, ADM mass, and a recent salient fruit that S. T. Yau and collaborators has proved the suppertranslation-invariant definition of angular momentum in the curved spacetime, which was a long-nagging question in GR.
+The new result will not only pave the way for further study of GR, but also benefit the gravitational wave detection.

+We are not good intuitive thinker of 4-D (or higher) spacetime, there thus will be some counter-intuitive outcomes like negative temperature appearing in the causal diamond, and which are usually best

-Highly recommend the book of S. Weinberg and the updating note of Blau.
+BTW, highly recommend the book of S. Weinberg and the updating note of Blau.
 They are the best I ever seen.
 The first tells me what is the physics of GR, and the last tells everything about GR.

-Other than this, there are many good notes focusing on pariticular subjects, like E. Witten's note about the casual structure.

-Recently, S. T. Yau has proved the non-local angular momentum in the curved spacetime, and I found the classical GR, especially the very foucs on the Einstein equation as well as the differential geometry of spacetime are fanscinating.
-A kind of 'old school' physics.

 ![tupian](catgr.jpg)